ericPantarotto/react_ultimateCourse/_notes/notes.md

 So each folder is responsible for each of the segments in this URL.
 So `app` folder is the root.

+### Navigating between pages

+If we use `<a>` elements, we have a full hard reload as we move between pages in this way.
+Instead, we want our application to feel a bit like a single page application like we had before.
+And so that's why Next.js provides to us the `Link` (`next/link`) component.

+even though we're server rendering, it feels again like a single page application.

+**<span style='color: #495fcb'> Note:**So behind the scenes, what this does is to apply a few optimization techniques, provided by Next.js out of the box:

+- So first of all, it will actually prefetch all the routes that are linked on a certain page, even though that only works in production.
+So we cannot see that happening here in development.
+- What also happens is that each page is downloaded separately as a separate chunk, which will also improve performance again.
+- And finally, each page that we visit in the browser will actually be cached right in the browser as well.
+So it will be stored there temporarily.
+And then as we move around, all these pages will not have to be refetched again.

+just like React Router, Next.js also provides us with some React hooks for programmatic navigation.
+However, these are not going to work in these page components, because they are server components and React hooks don't work there.

+**<span style='color: #9e5231'>Error:** When creating our `components` folder and `Navigation.js` file, then this would become a new page / route  in the application.
+Now that's actually not what we want, and so we will fix that a bit later when we will talk about how to organize or project with some better project architecture.
 <!---
 [comment]: it works with text, you can rename it how you want